susanBuck/notes/07_WordPress/01_Background.md

 Package of code written in *HTML*, *CSS*, *JavaScript* and *PHP*.

-Open source software, co-founded by Matt Mullenweg and Mike Little.

-Maintained by a community with about 6 core developers.
+Open source software, maintained by a community with about 6 core developers.